RSC New England Nursing Staff

-RSC New England nurses provide culturally sensitive care for LGBTQ couples who want to become parents.
+Boston IVF nurses provide culturally sensitive care for LGBT couples who want to become parents.

 Nurses play a vital role in every health care specialty.
-At the Reproductive Science Center of New England, physicians create treatment plans and work with their nursing teams to guide, instruct and care for patients through the day-to-day tasks involved in treatment.
+At Boston IVF, physicians create treatment plans and work with their nursing teams to guide, instruct and care for patients through the day-to-day tasks involved in treatment.
 Depending on each patient’s needs, treatment can take anywhere from a few clinic appointments to several months of regular contact with the nursing team by phone and in person.

 • Nurses coordinate scheduling for tests, procedures, and follow-up appointments.

-• Nurses consult with RSC New England physicians about optimal ways to carry out treatment protocols
+• Nurses consult with Boston IVF physicians about optimal ways to carry out treatment protocols

 • Nurses assist in various procedures